jqno/equalsverifier/docs/_pages/resources.md

 ## Fork me on GitHub!

 The source for this project is hosted on [GitHub](https://github.com/jqno/equalsverifier).
-You can file bug reports or feature requests there.
+You can [submit bug reports or feature requests](/equalsverifier/submit-an-issue) there.

 Pull Requests are welcome!
 But please also [open an issue](https://github.com/jqno/equalsverifier/issues) so we can discuss it first.
 I'm happy to help you on your way!